armhzjz/DenseNet/README.md

 - [@armhzjz](https://github.com/armhzjz)

 Any hint or advice on how this could be improved are welcome!

+## ToDo list <a name = "toDo"></a>

+- [ ] Actually test the test script on Cifar-10 to make sure it runs as expected.
+Document the result of the test.
+- [ ] Document the DenseNet package implementation
+- [ ] Explain briefly the analysis made (in performance_Analysis folder)

 ## Acknowledgements <a name = "acknowledgement"></a>